 - We do not allow hard candy or gum in camps.

 Park in the upper lot and escort your camper inside to check-in with the camp staff.
 Please do not drop children off, they must be escorted in by an adult.

+Check in starts at 7:45 am.
+Please arrive by 9 to ensure camper doesn’t miss any camp activities.
 Enter through the front main doors.
-On Mondays, we will verify your contact information and get any missing information about the camper.
+Parents should check in the camper so that we can verify your contact information and get any missing information about the camper.

 Please do your best to arrive at camp at the correct time.
 Arriving late may cause your child to miss an important activity.

 If you know in advance that you will need to pick up a camper before camp ends, please let us know that morning so that you may fill out an Early Pick-up Form.
 Make sure your camper is aware of the change.
 When you arrive to pick the camper up, please go to the front desk and they will notify camp staff.